Hellenism (modern religion): 18th century

-In 1779, the German writer Johann Wolfgang von Goethe wrote in his diary that “the beautiful gods continue to visit me.”
-He did not profess a literal belief in the deities of Classical Greece, rather perceiving them to be poetic symbols of his own deepest experience.

-His work inspired a limited number devotees.
+His work inspired a limited number of devotees.
 The most notable was Godefroi Izarn, the Marquis de Valadi, a young member of a wealthy French family who adopted a "Pythagorean mode of life".
 In 1788, Valadi traveled to England in order to convince an unnamed "gentleman of eminence in the literary world" to become the head of a new Pythagorean sect, assuring him that Valadi would help him find numerous followers.
 He refused, and suggested Valadi learn Greek and become the head of the sect himself.
 Valadi began his studies at Glasgow, where he learned of Taylor, to whom he wrote in a letter:

-"My determination was to go and live in North America, and there to keep a school of temperance and love, in order to preserve so many men from the prevailing vices of brutal intemperance and selfish cupidity ...
-There I would devoutly erect altars to my favourite Gods: Dioscuri, Hector, Aristomenes, Pan, Orpheus, Epaminondas, Pythagoras, Pluto, Timoleon, Marcus Brutus and his Portia, and above all, Phoebus, the God of my hero Julian ..."

 Valadi paid Taylor to live in his house and study under him, but his tenure as Taylor's disciple was short lived.
-He returned to France to fight in the French Revolution in 1789 (he reportedly said, "I came over Diogenes.
-I am going back Alexander."), and was executed by guillotine in December 1793.
+He returned to France to fight in the French Revolution in 1789 and he reportedly said, "I came over Diogenes.
+I am going back Alexander".
+He was executed by guillotine in December 1793 during the Reign of Terror.

 19th century

 The literary and artistic movement known as Romanticism promoted notions of the masterless personal soul, a heightened regard for nature and an interest in supernatural themes, including both magic and Pagan, especially Classical Greek, religion.
+Many proponents of Romanticism wrote poems inspired by figures of Greek mythology.
+One example of this is found in the poem "The World Is Too Much with Us" written c.
+1802 by William Wordsworth and first published in 1807 in his poetry collection Poems, in Two Volumes.
+In it, Wordsworth criticises the world of the early 19th century as materialistic and as removing itself from nature.
+Towards the end of the poem, Wordsworth wishes he was a pagan who believes in the Greek gods instead of a Christian even though he considers paganism outdated because he thinks that life would have more meaning that way.
+As Wordsworth himself put it:

-Many proponents of Romanticism wrote poems inspired by figures of Greek mythology and in 1821 the poet Percy Bysshe Shelley wrote to his friend Thomas Jefferson Hogg:
+Another example is seen in the private letters that the poet Percy Bysshe Shelley and his friend Thomas Jefferson Hogg wrote to each other.
+In one letter written in 1821, Shelley wrote to Hogg:

-I am glad that you do not neglect the rites of the true religion.
-Your letter awoke my sleeping devotions, and the same evening I ascended alone the high mountain behind my house, and suspended a garland, and raised a small turf altar to the mountain-walking Pan.